-- Although vitamins are essential to our bodies, in high doses some vitamins can disrupt biochemical pathways, says Cresci.
-Avoiding high doses is especially important with the fat-soluble vitamins A, D, E, and K because these vitamins build up in your body and can become toxic.
-(Water-soluble vitamins are excreted in urine if you take more than your body needs.)
+- Although these nutrients are essential to our bodies, some can be harmful in high doses.
+It’s especially important to avoid getting too much of vitamins A, D, E, and K, because these build up in your body and can become toxic.

 Who Should Avoid Supplements and Vitamins?

-Supplements are not recommended for people with certain health conditions.
-Also, some supplements can interact with medications.
-Always talk with your doctor before adding vitamins or supplements to your diet.
-People who should avoid certain supplements include:
+Supplements are not a good idea for people with some kinds of health conditions.
+They also can keep some medications from working as well as they should.
+Always talk with your doctor before you add any to your diet.
+People who should avoid certain types include:

-- Pregnant or breastfeeding women, because some kinds of supplements can be dangerous to the baby.
-A daily prenatal vitamin supplement is perfectly suited to pregnant and lactating women.
+- Pregnant or breastfeeding women, because some supplements can be dangerous to the baby.
+A daily prenatal vitamin has the right types and amounts of nutrients for these women.

-- People who are going to have surgery, because some supplements may lead to bleeding and other dangerous complications.
+- People who are going to have surgery, because some products may lead to bleeding and other dangerous complications.

 - People who’ve had cancer or are getting treated for it.
 Some supplements could help cancer cells grow or make treatments for the disease less effective.